jcyesc/linux-kernel-development-101/labs/getting-started/README.md

 After we got the src, we can configure `buildroot` with the options below:

+> The file `buildroot_config` in this directory contains a default configuration.

 ```shell

  # Select the options in the buildroot menu